 Alton did really well with the amount of theming throughout the park.

-House of Monsters: Even though this was for the younger audience, the story and acting was great.
+House of Monsters: Even though this was for the younger audience, the story and acting were great.
 The second half even had a few cheeky jump scares!

-Terror of the Towers: Great theming, good smells and brilliant storyline.
+Terror of the Towers: Great theming, good smells and a brilliant storyline.

 Sub Species: A great albeit terrifying start to this one, seeing my mate dragged off into the darkness!
 The free-roaming element was appreciated and the actors were very rough in parts (in a good way!).

 The Welcoming: Loved the acting, theming and beginning and tried to walk as slow as possible to work out the clues for the new ride, SW8.
 Before long though, the second half started which spoilt this one for me as my route was enforced.

 Overall a great scare night at Alton, liked each maze for different reasons.
 Not sure why but Towers stood out for me.

 + Fantastic portfolio of haunts with no below average attractions